chris18890/pxe-boot/readme.md

 PXE-Boot
 =======

-repo containing scripts & commands to set up PXE booting on Ubuntu Server, Debian and Synology NAS devices.
+A repo containing scripts & commands to set up PXE booting on Ubuntu, Debian, and Synology NAS devices.
 This project can chain boot into [netboot.xyz](https://netboot.xyz)

 Note - this project only works when booting in BIOS mode, it does not work when booting in UEFI mode